 The Pitsky’s Appearance

 The Pitsky is a cross between two dog breeds known for their physical prowess.
-The American Pit Bull Terrier is known for being a mass of muscle and the husky breeds (especially the Alaskan Husky) are famous for their work as sled dogs.
+The American Pit Bull Terrier is known for being a mass of muscle and the huskies (especially the Alaskan Husky) are famous for their work as sled dogs.

 As a result, you can be sure that a mix between the two will be a stout canine.
 Pitskies are dogs that are built from the ground up for lots of exercise and fun.